 The thumping of Mad-Eye's foot and cane, along with Remus's lighter footsteps, rounded out the party.
 The old Auror said, "Right.
 Tonks, you know how to use one, so get the vehicle and let's get our young charge out of here."

-Tonks grinned and nudged Harry with his elbow.
+Tonks grinned and nudged Harry with her elbow.
 "You'll love this."

 Remus groaned as she took off.
 Harry turned and said, "What?"